g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 ## Connect to framework classes
 All we know about tricky view lifecycle.
-When we create a part of user interface and show it with help of framework, our view have to pass many stages before it will be fully prepared for presenting.<br/>
+When we create a part of user interface and show it with help of framework, our view has to pass many stages before it will be fully prepared for presenting.<br/>
-*I would call 'A View' all user inteface stuff like activity, fragment, view or whatever you use to interract with a user.
+*I would call 'A View' all user inteface stuff like activity, fragment, view or whatever you use to interact with a user.
 It's not so important in terms of MVP.*<br/>
 So we can't just put a view as a presenter dependency, we need to setup a presenter later from one of view's lifecycler callback.
 Also we can't put a presenter as a view dependency because view can be inflated via xml layout and system `LayoutInflater` will instantiate our view through reflection.
 I know this looks dirty but it's a single path to connect them together.<br/>
 So our draft will look like this: